mverleg/django_display_exception/README.rst

 Example usage
 ---------------------------------------

 There is a simple example (the whole app is simple, really) contained in the de_demo directory of this repository.
+For a preview, check the last code block in this subsection.

 Let's say you have an app and you want to be able to edit some object belonging to a user, like their account.
 Normally you would do something like::